glide-browser/glide/src/glide/docs/api.md

 was just another Glide config file.

-**note**: this only supports files that are directly relative to your config file, for example, "shared.glide.ts" or "shared/glide.ts" would work but "../shared/glide.ts" will not.
+**note**: this only supports files that are directly relative to your config file, for example, `ts:"shared.glide.ts"` or `ts:"shared/glide.ts"` would work but `ts:"../shared/glide.ts"` will not.

 **note**: this function cannot be called from inside a file that has been included itself, i.e. nested {% link href="#glide.unstable.include" class="go-to-def" %} `ts:glide.unstable.include`{% /link %} calls are not supported.